reudekx/tmux-normal-mode/README.md

 ---

-Tmux Normal Mode is a plugin that allows mode switching in tmux, similar to how Vim operates.
-This plugin was created for personal use, but feel free to copy and modify the settings as you wish.
-Please note that this plugin is currently under development.switching in tmux, similar to how Vim operates.
-This plugin is currently under development.
+Tmux Normal Mode is essentially just a collection of key bindings that introduce mode switching in tmux, similar to how Vim operates.

+Though it is distributed as a TPM plugin, since it's just a bunch of simple key bindings, you don't need to use TPM to install it.
+Simply copy the settings into your tmux configuration file and feel free to modify them as you wish.

+I add new key bindings occasionally whenever I have some spare time.

 ## Installation